-If you’re here, you’ve probably been scouring the internet for hours looking for that perfect font you need —and you didn’t find it.
-You’re under a lot of pressure to make this look *just right* as the bar for creative brand storytelling keeps raising higher and higher.
-Now, your plan of attack is to create your own font, and might I say how great that idea is!
+If you’re here, you’ve probably been scouring the internet for hours looking for that perfect font — and you didn’t find it.
+You’re under a lot of pressure to make this look *just right* as the bar for creative brand storytelling rises higher and higher.
+Now, your plan of attack is to create your own font, and might I say, what a great that idea is!

-Creating a font is not as hard as it sounds and you open the floodgates of opportunity when it comes to customizing the look and feel.
-You now harness the power to control your line weight, serifs, density, and so much more.
+Creating a font is not as hard as it sounds and you can open the floodgates of opportunity when it comes to customizing your font’s look and feel.
+When you make your own font template, you harness the power to control your line weight, serifs, density, and so much more.

-There are a couple different ways you can go about this.
-And depending on what style you’re going for, there are ways to create digital solutions, as well as hand-drawn ones.
+There are a couple of different ways you can go about this, and depending on what style you’re going for, there are ways to create digital solutions, as well as hand-drawn fonts.
 For now, we’re going to focus on the hands-on method and learn how to turn your artwork into a real-life typeface.
-Let’s get started!
+Here’s what we’ll cover:

-1. Choose the site you want to use
+Choose the font or template site you want to use

 For this tutorial, I’m using Calligraphr to get my project off the ground.
-This platform is free and super user-friendly to beginner font designers.
+This platform is free and super user-friendly for beginner font designers.

-You’ll need a few things to get started.
-At the minimum, a decent pen and paper is a good starting place.
-To jazz up your creative process, grab a ruler, protractor, and your computer to look up creative inspiration.
+You’ll need a few things to get started building fonts with your own handwriting.
+At a minimum, a decent pen and paper is a good starting place.
+To jazz up your creative process, grab a ruler, a protractor, and your computer to look up creative inspiration.
 This will help with your drawing consistency, especially if you’re adding a lot of bells and whistles to your custom font!

 Let your creativity run wild.
 If you want to make perfect curves and lines, go for it.
 Want to grab your 3-year old and see what they come up with?
 Utilize them too.
 That’s the best part of making your own font — you can determine however it looks according to your client creative brief.